My Father Is a Hero: Plot

-Anne and Ku planned to travel to Hong Kong by speed boat, informing Inspector Cheng of her recent findings.
-However, against Fong's wishes, Cheng files a case of Ku missing, which attracts publicity from local media and results in a break-up between the couple.
-When Ku noticed a police cruiser in front of Fong's apartment, Ku escapes and is picked up by Po.
-Meanwhile, Wei attempts to sneak in Fong's apartment to recover Ku, but is confronted by Fong before receiving his wife's final letter.
-Wei is reunited with his son at the gang penthouse but fakes Ku's death with a special choke before he is dumped inside a trash bag.
-Wei covertly informs Fong of Ku's whereabouts as a Plan B in case he fails to save him.
-Wei attempts to rescue Ku, only to find out that Po deduced Wei's identity as a cop, since Wei was too skilled compared to the rest of his gang.
-Wei gets into a losing fight with Po until Fong's intervention.
-While Fong gives Wei medical care, Ku was recovered by Darkie before Wei's attempted search.
+Anne and Ku travel to Hong Kong, informing Inspector Cheng of her recent findings.
+However, against Fong's wishes, Cheng reports Ku as missing in order to lure out Wei, which attracts publicity from local media and both Wei's and Po's attention.
+Believing Fong to have betrayed him, Ku escapes from her apartment and is picked up by Po.
+Meanwhile, Wei attempts to sneak into Fong's apartment to recover Ku, but is confronted by Fong before receiving his wife's final letter from her, which tells him to trust Fong.
+Wei returns to Po's penthouse where is unexpectedly reunited with his son; however in order to maintain his cover he pretends to kill Ku using a special chokehold and his son's unconscious body is dumped in the trash outside.
+Before Wei can retrieve Ku, Po confronts him having deduced Wei's identity as a cop.
+Wei gets into a losing fight with Po until Fong intervenes and they escape.
+While Fong gives Wei medical care, Ku is rescued by Darkie.

-The next day, Po instructs his gang to plant six bombs marked by security cameras at an antique auction attended by rich people.
-The gangs are restricted from firearms but provided with tonfas instead and also the tickets to access on board.
-As a means of tying up loose ends, Po and his gang raid Darkie's house-boat, having suspected his role in recovering Ku.
-Darkie hides Ku from Po's sight before being mortally wounded; Darkie tells Ku about Po's scheme and gives him a mobile phone to contact Wei.
-Utilizing a beeper number that Wei gave him before his assignment, Ku informs Wei and reveals the bombs' locations.
-However, before the final bomb can be defused, the phone's batteries die.
-During the auction, Po attempts to rob the crowd, only to be interrupted by Wei and Ku.
+The next day, Po instructs his gang to plant six bombs at an antiques auction attended by rich people on a boat.
+As a means of tying up loose ends, Po and his gang raid Darkie's houseboat, having suspected his role in helping Wei and rescuing Ku.
+Darkie hides Ku from Po before being mortally wounded; before dying Darkie tells Ku about Po's scheme and gives him a mobile phone to contact Wei.
+Wei and Ku reunite and board the boat; Ku helps Wei locate the bombs and he manages to defuse all but one of them.
+During the auction, Po attempts to rob the crowd, but discovers the bombs have become inoperable before Wei confronts him.

-A large melee battle pits the father and son against Po and his men.
-The pair score a victory against Po's men.
-Po takes Ku hostage by choking him.
-Ku uses his breathing exercise to delay the choke until Fong intervenes by shooting Po aboard a helicopter.
-Fong and Wei try to evacuate Ku off the boat via the helicopter, but Po arms the timer of the last bomb and pins Wei down with a chain while Fong and an unconscious Ku escape.
-Wei eventually gets out of the pin and knocks Po out, narrowly escaping the boat's explosion and reuniting with Fong and Ku.
+Wei faces off against Po and his men alone before Ku arrives to help his father and the pair defeat Po's men.
+Fong arrives by helicopter and shoots at Po but he takes Ku hostage by choking him.
+Ku uses a breathing technique to hold his breath until Wei shoots Po and lets the now unconscious Ku go.
+Fong and Wei try to evacuate Ku off the boat via the helicopter, but Po arms the timer of the last bomb and pins Wei down while Fong and Ku escape.
+Wei eventually gets out of the pin and knocks Po out, narrowly escaping the boat's explosion.
+Wei is reunited with Fong and Ku in hospital, who has recovered from his ordeal.